ajiiz/pw-ajiiz-blog/README.md

 * Styled Components
 * Heroku - backend
 * Netlify - frontend

+## Routes
+* /home - preview of my profile
+* /blog - view blog posts
+* /login - admin login page
+* /post - post page (if you are logged in)

 ## Setup
 * Pull the project from the repository